Kevin-Haigis-Lab/speclet/notebooks/experimentation/999_025_combining-chains.md

     trace_2 = pm.sample(draws=100, tune=100, random_seed=456, chains=1)
 ```

-    /usr/local/Caskroom/miniconda/base/envs/speclet/lib/python3.9/site-packages/pymc3/sampling.py:466: FutureWarning: In an upcoming release, pm.sample will return an `arviz.InferenceData` object instead of a `MultiTrace` by default.
+    /var/folders/r4/qpcdgl_14hbd412snp1jnv300000gn/T/ipykernel_86142/1162493465.py:8: FutureWarning: In v4.0, pm.sample will return an `arviz.InferenceData` object instead of a `MultiTrace` by default.
 You can pass return_inferencedata=True or return_inferencedata=False to be safe and silence this warning.
     Only 100 samples in chain.
     Auto-assigning NUTS sampler...
     Initializing NUTS using jitter+adapt_diag...